EdwardDobson/Dungeon-Cave-Generator/Docs/TileManager.md

 ### Tile Loading

-By using the resources folder I load in all of the tiles that I have created
+By using the resources folder I load in all of the tiles that I have created.
 These then get organised into lists based in their type.